theQRL/hyperion/CODING_STYLE.md

 cout << "some very long string that contains completely irrelevant text that talks about this and that and contains the words \"lorem\" and \"ipsum\"" << endl;
 ```

-To set indentation and tab width settings uniformly, the repository contains an [EditorConfig](https://editorconfig.org/) [`.editorconfig`](https://github.com/ethereum/solidity/blob/develop/.editorconfig) file, which describes some of the styles used and which is recognized by many IDE's and editors.
+To set indentation and tab width settings uniformly, the repository contains an [EditorConfig](https://editorconfig.org/) [`.editorconfig`](https://github.com/theQRL/hyperion/blob/develop/.editorconfig) file, which describes some of the styles used and which is recognized by many IDE's and editors.

 ## 1. Namespaces

 1. No `using namespace` declarations in header files.
-2. `using namespace solidity;` and other project local namespaces is fine in cpp files, and generally encouraged.
+2. `using namespace hyperion;` and other project local namespaces is fine in cpp files, and generally encouraged.
 3. Avoid `using namespace` at file level for third party libraries, such as boost, ranges, etc.
 4. All symbols should be declared in a namespace except for final applications.
 5. Use anonymous namespaces for helpers whose scope is a cpp file only.